Here’s a question we recently received, which we are happy to answer…

-Federal Pacific Electric Company was one of the most common manufacturers of circuit breaker panels in the United States from the 1950s to the 1980s.
-Millions of their panels were installed in homes across our country.
-As time passed, electricians and home inspectors often found these panels failed to provide proper protection to homeowners and their families.
-Experts now say that these panels can appear to work fine for years, but after one overcurrent or short circuit, they can overheat and become fire hazards!
+One of the most common manufacturers of circuit breaker panels in the United States from the 1950s to 1980s was Federal Pacific Electric Company.
+Their panels were installed in millions of homes across our country.
+Over time, home inspectors and electricians noticed that these panels failed to provide proper protection to homeowners and their families.
+Although these panels can appear to work properly for years, one overcurrent or short circuit can cause them to overhead, posing a significant fire hazard!
 When a breaker fails to trip, an extreme amount of power from the outside electrical supply surges into a home’s panel and circuits.
 Once that happens, it cannot be stopped or shut off manually.
 Electricity will burn until it runs out of fuel or the wires melt.
 The panel could overheat and catch fire, causing serious harm to a home and its occupants.
 When they do malfunction, a disaster could occur.

 These Federal Pacific brand electrical panels have been outlawed (see attached photo) for these reasons.
 With the upcoming hurricane season when homes often lose power, homeowners should check the brand of their electrical panel and may consider an electrical panel upgrade if these unsatisfactory panels are now installed.